Medical Device Makers Urged to Play Nicer by Sharing Data

 You shouldn’t need Barney the giant purple dinosaur to remind you of the playground mantra “sharing is caring,” but maybe the medical device industry needs to do some quick Netflix streaming of back episodes.

-IOM understands that, it appears.
+IOM understands that it appears.
 Yet the medical device industry won’t be doing itself any favors by trying to ignore this issue.
-Beside the bad PR hit the industry could take, what happens if the FDA
+Besides the bad PR hit the industry could take, what happens if the FDA

 Industry and anyone else with interest in the issue has a few ways to get involved.
 Comments on IOM’s proposed framework for getting this right can be sent here until March 24.

 For those in the area or looking for a nice trip, there are also two open workshops in Washington D.C. on Feb.
 3-4 and May 5.

 Seems like the medical device industry has a clear choice here.
 Speak up now, or don’t complain later.

 Reminds me of another useful slogan: Silence is consent.